cartopher/automate-sangis-python/README.md

 __9.__ Open the `sangis_credentials.py` Python file (located on the left of the PyCharm screen) and input your username and password used to access the SanGIS/SANDAG GIS Data Warehouse website.
 See below:

 ````
-# Store credentials into string variables,
+# Store credentials into string variables
 username = 'INPUT EMAIL'
 password = 'INPUT PASSWORD'
 ````